functionGHW/JsonTextViewer/README.md

         },
         # type can be one of { text, form, json }
         type: "text",

         # for text content, using string replace object
-        body: " this is a text content"
+        body: " this is a text content",
+        SaveAsFile: false
     }
 </pre>